 The image of God, hormones, and God's attributes don't seem to go together.
-Well, there is a connection and the last two will help us more clearly understand the first.
-In Genesis 1:26-27, you see:
+But, there is a connection; the last two help us understand the first.

 Then God said, “Let us make man in our image, in our likeness,”...
 So God created man in his own image, in the image of God He created him; male and female He created them. – Genesis 1:26-27

 - the image of God He created him

 The words "him" and "them" both mean mankind, human beings.
 That would make the last part of each phrase basically the same wording.
 If that is true, then maybe the first part of each phrase is interchangeable.

 "image of God" may be equal or synonymous to "male and female"

 Now, I am NOT telling you that God is male and female.
 What I am saying is that the image of God somehow relates to maleness and femaleness.

 And this is where hormones enter the discussion.